---

 - /docs/foundations/serialization#custom-class-serialization

-- /docs/api-reference/workflow/use-step
+- /docs/foundations/workflows-and-steps#step-functions

 ---